|

 zero in order to counter delivery delays or spikes in

-If safety stock was not present, stock outs could occur
+demand.
+If safety stock was not present stock outs could

-which could be drastic to production runs or even worse risk
+occur which could be drastic to production runs or even

 A number of common determinants exist for calculating safety